Site Map

 How the Test will Feel

 You will feel no pain during the procedure.
 Afterward, the incisions may be sore.
-Your doctor may prescribe a pain reliever.
+Your surgeon may prescribe a pain reliever.

 You may also have shoulder pain for a few days.
 The gas used during the procedure can irritate the diaphragm, which shares some of the same nerves as the shoulder.
 You may also have an increased urge to urinate, since the gas can put pressure on the bladder.